dapphub/dpack/README.md

 * `artifact` is a DAG-JSON link to this object's type's "artifacts" json file (output of solc/truffle/hardhat)

-Note that 'objectname' is redundant with key used to name this object in this pack.
+Note that 'objectname' is redundant with key used to name this object in this pack. n

+Discussion
+---

+Much of the Ethereum toolchain ecosystem confuses types and objects just because we call both "contracts".

+The prime example of this is the keyword `contract` in solidity referring to a contract *class*.

+The dpack format makes a clear distinction and is very explicit.
+You cannot name an object the same as a type. g